Walking Tour of the Eternal City: Rome Across the Centuries

 In approaching this overwhelming wealth during our insider's tour, we'll concentrate on—but not limit ourselves to—the art, architecture, and events of the great Renaissance and Baroque phases of Rome's history.

 On daily four-hour morning walks, we'll visit such celebrated sites as the Roman Forum, Palatine Hill, the Colosseum, and the Vatican.
-But we'll often follow less-traveled paths in the illuminating company of Jeffrey Blanchard, academic coordinator of Cornell in Rome and art and architecture historian, who has lived in the city for the past forty years.
+But we'll often follow less-traveled paths in the illuminating company of Jeffrey Blanchard, Academic Director of Cornell in Rome and art and architecture historian, who has lived in the city for the past forty years.

 We'll also spend a day in the country at such sixteenth-century villas and gardens as the Palazzo Farnese at Caprarola and Villa Lante at Bagnaia.
 Fully acknowledging that to appreciate Rome "a lifetime would not suffice," we will nonetheless do our level best.